 Quite often, especially if the client is a business person and not from the IT sphere, they try to optimize the expenses and try to reject “ineffective and additional” activities in the project’s lifecycle.

 The development part cannot be canceled in any case.
-However, basically they think, we can release the project without testing.
+However, basically, they think, we can release the project without QA in software testing.
 It happens because testers don’t develop the product that will be used and seen by customers (as the developers do).
 Moreover, Quality Assurance specialists are the people who may delay the release.
 Who wants to wait for someone to finish their tests when the development has been completed already?

 However, without a dedicated tester, there is someone from the team who executes the QA testing tasks and responsibilities in the product teams.
-It can be a project manager or product owner, setting aside their direct responsibilities, or developers (with a higher hourly rate that QA specialists typically have) or a business analyst (without specific tester’s skills or knowledge).
+It can be a project manager or product owner, setting aside their direct responsibilities, developers (with a higher hourly rate than QA specialists typically have), or a business analyst (without specific tester’s skills or knowledge).
+All these people are not motivated to perform quality assurance because it’s not their role.
+Moreover, they have a lack knowledge of best practices and quality assurance guidelines.
 As a result, somebody from the team takes care of the testing part, but this activity will not be explicit for the client.